schlosrat/expanse-ships-pack/README.md

 - UNTech TSG-4L

 # Credits
 Some of the token included are among the amazing and excellent free tokens graciously provided by Devin Tokens.
-You can find many more like these here: https://immortalnights.com/tokens/token-usage-rights/
+You can find many more like those here: https://immortalnights.com/tokens/token-usage-rights/

 All of the other tokens included in the pack were produced by me using Photoshop to create "coin" token images from character art found on the internet.